gchan/dockerfiles/nginx-ssl-ghost/README.md

 How do you get the files on the container?
 * You could copy files to the container using `docker cp`.
 * You could mount a host directory as a data volume `docker run -d -v /path/to/certs:etc/nginx/certs gordonchan/nginx-ssl-ghost`.
 * You could create and copy the files to a data volume.
-Then mount the data volume to the container. `docker run -d --volumes-from nginx-data gordonchan/nginx-ssl-ghost`.
+Then mount the data volume to the container. `docker run -d -v certs_data:/etc/nginx/certs gordonchan/nginx-ssl-ghost`.
+* You could use a Dockerized script to automatically request, renew and install certificates.
+See [gordonchan/auto-letsencrypt](https://github.com/gchan/dockerfiles/tree/master/auto-letsencrypt).

 Creating a data volume gives the most flexibility as it is independent of a container's life cycle.
 Managing the set up with Docker Compose is ideal.
 See this [docker-compose.yml](https://github.com/gchan/docker-compose-files/blob/master/ghost-ssl/docker-compose.yml) for an example.